 Forecasting algorithms are an intelligent tool that can help us reduce and optimize our energy consumption.
 These can be used as part of an Energy Management and Optimization system to help make better and more informed decisions, as well as enable teams to be more efficient.
 Of course, these tools are not here to replace humans, they are here to make us more advanced!

-Do you want to learn more about the technologies used for Energy Management and Optimization Systems?
+Want to learn more about the METRON Energy Management & Optimization System (EMOS)?